system76/docs/content/windows.md

 [Killer Ethernet Drivers](http://www.killernetworking.com/driver-downloads/category/killer-suite)

-Our laptops and desktops use Intel WiFi, which should be found by the Intel Driver Update utility.

 If there is a missing driver in the `Device Manager`, right click on the item with the missing driver, choose **Properties**, then **Details**, and then **Hardware Ids** from the drop-down.
 The VEN (vendor) and DEV (device) numbers are unique to every piece of hardware.
 Search for the device at the PCI Database:

 [PCI Lookup](http://www.pcilookup.com/)